SilverSolver/me/readme.md

 # About me

-Machine Learning Researcher with a focus on Natural Language Processing and more than 5 years of experience in ML / AI Research and Development in big companies.
+I am a Machine Learning Researcher focusing on Natural Language Processing with over five years of experience in Machine Learning Research and Development in big tech (Huawei, Google, Sberbank).
+As a graduate of the Faculty of Mechanics and Mathematics (MSU), I aim to unlock the potential hidden in the latent space of Language Models and make Artificial Intelligence more transparent and interpretable with beautiful tools given to us by mathematics.

-- Graduated from Lomonosov Moscow State University as Mathematician in 2015.
-- Published several papers on applications of Topological Data Analysis for improving the interpretability and quality of the Transformers while working in Huawei;
-- Developed the prototype of an ML model for improving GNSS navigation on Android devices in the city canyon while working in Google;
-- Developed small entity extraction models while working in Sberbank;
-- Aside from ML research and development experience, worked as C++(Qt) Software Developer for nearly a year in total.

-I like to read and discuss the papers on Machine Learning (especially Natural Language Processing) and to learn about new achievements in this field.
-I'm glad to see how many abstract mathematical conceptions find an applications in this area of knowledge.
-You can ask me anything about my own research papers (see contacts at the bottom of the page).
+Aside from my research experience (gained mostly in Huawei), I also had experience as an engineer/developer, which included, in particular, designing and tuning Machine Learning models for improving GNSS navigation (in Google), entity extraction (in Sberbank), and developing small markup tools.

+Below, you can find links to various resources in English (marked as "EN") and in Russian (marked as "RU") related to me and my work.

 # Scientific papers and artifacts